aialferov/ghc_bome_rest/README.md

 ## API

-The REST API provides CRUD operations with user data and exposes the following
+The REST API provides CRUD operations with user metrics and exposes the following endpoint:
-endpoint:

 ```
 /v1/users/:id